johnsetzer/yerf/README.md

     yerf().on('parent.child', 'MY_EVENT', function (eventObj) { console.log('parent.child ' + eventObj.status); });
     yerf().trigger('parent.child', 'MY_EVENT', { status: 'All Clear' });

+##Timing
-Get time relative to the yerf epoch.
-Yerf will use `performance.now()` if available, in which case the epoch is `navigationStart`.
+Return milliseoncds since the page first loaded according to yerf.
+Yerf will use `performance.now()`, if available, in which case the epoch is `navigationStart`.
 If yerf has to use `new Date()` to get time, the epoch is relative to when yerf first loads.

     yerf().getTime();

 Convert unix time into yerf time.

     yerf().unixToYerf(new Date());

+Get milliseconds between `navigationStart` and yerf start.

+    yerf().yerfEpoch

+Get milliseconds between unix epoch(1970) and yerf start.

+    yerf().unixEpoch

 Check the capabilities of your current browser

     yerf().hasNow // performance.now() works
     yerf().hasTiming // performance.timing works
-    yerf().hasEntries // performance.getEntries or performance.webkitGetEntires is available
+    yerf().hasEntries // performance.getEntries is available

+##Backfilling
 You can backfill events that happen before yerf loads or edit values before they are reported with `beforeReport()`, which is called right between the time when an event's state is changed to `stopped` and when the event is reported to `kivi`.
 This is useful for measuring page asset download times without blocking them by loading yerf.
 Note that `backfill(parentKey, key, startedAt, stoppedAt)` can only be called inside of `beforeReport()`.  `backfillRequest(parentKey, optionalKey, urlRegex)` will go through `performance.getEntries()` and do a backfill with any entries that match the regex you supplied.
 The event key is optional.
 If you omit the eventKey `backfillRequest()` will use the Regex's inner most matching group as your key.
 There is also a `unixBackfill()` method that is the exact same as `backfill()` except that it takes unix times instead of times relative to page load.

     var parent = yerf().start('parent').start('child');
-    var yerfStart = yerf().unixToYerf(yerf().oldBoot);
+    var yerfStart = yerf().unixToYerf(yerf().unixEpoch);
     parent.beforeReport = function () {
       parent.backfill(undefined, 'yerfStartToEnd', yerfStart, parent.stoppedAt);